A Chronicle of the

 George L. Fotheringham

-George Fotheringham was born in Carnoustie, Scotland in 1883 and he was the professional at the Williamsport Country Club in 1914.
+George Fotheringham was born in Carnoustie, Scotland in 1883 and he was the professional at the Williamsport Country Club in 1914 and 1915.
 He was another of the Carnoustie trained professionals.
 Fotheringham won the South African Open five times, 1908, 1910, 1911, 1912 and 1914.
 In 1912 he finished 13th in the British Open.
 Fotheringham’s playing career was on the wane by the time he moved to the United States, but he did have some success.
 As a professional in Illinois he qualified for the first two PGA Championships and won a match in 1919 defeating Eddie Loos by 8 & 6.
 Also in 1919 he finished in a tie for 29th at the U.S. Open.
 Fotheringham finished second in the 1924 New Jersey Open.
 In 1916 he was one of the founders of the PGA of America.
 He was the chairman of the PGA’s organizational meetings and the chairman of the PGA’s first annual meeting, which was held in the summer of 1916.
 Fotheringham was a member of the PGA’s first executive committee and served as a vice-president representing the Middle States Section.
 In 1920 he was the secretary of the Metropolitan Section while working on Staten Island, New York and he finished second in the Philadelphia Open.
 He also finished second in two other tournaments that were the equivalent of what would become the PGA Tour

 John Joseph “Johnny” “Jack” McDermott

 Born in West Philadelphia on August 12, 1891 his friends called him Jack and the public called him Johnny.
 He was 5 feet-8 inches tall and at the peak of his career he only weighed 130 pounds.
 McDermott, the greatest player in the history of the Philadelphia Section, came within one stroke of winning three U.S. Opens before he was 21.
 The famous sportswriter Grantland Rice called McDermott “The greatest golfer that America had ever produced”.
 If he had a weakness it was his putting, but otherwise from inside 150 yards he was the best in the United States.
 From the time he began as a caddy he always putted with his heels together and his knees touching.
 McDermott grew up on Florence Avenue in West Philadelphia.
 He first became aware of golf at the age of nine when he visited his grandfather whose farm was across the street from the Aronimink Golf Club, which had opened in 1897.
 The Aronimink Golf Club was located on 52nd Street and Chester Avenue, which was also the home of the Belmont Cricket Club.
 McDermott then decided that he wanted to be a caddy.
-The Aronimink golf professional Walter Reynolds got him started as a player and taught him the art of clubmaking.
+The Aronimink golf professional Walter Reynolds got him started as a player and taught him the art of club making.
 By the summer of 1906, and not yet 16, he was playing in the caddy championship at Aronimink with a “scratch” handicap.
 Two other boys, Frank Sprogell and Morrie Talman, grew up on the same block with McDermott and they all caddied at Aronimink.
 They all went on to very successful careers as golf professionals.
 McDermott gave the most credit for the development of his game to Bill Byrne, who became the head professional at Aronimink in 1906.
 McDermott began his professional career as an assistant at the Camden Country Club in 1906 and he was the head professional at the Merchantville Country Club from 1907 to 1910.
 In 1910 he lost a three-way playoff for the U.S. Open championship at the Philadelphia Cricket Club.
 The next year as the professional at the Atlantic City Country Club he became the first American born to win the U.S. Open after being part of a three-way playoff again.
 McDermott was a serious and determined competitor.
 At Atlantic City he would be at the course at daybreak for practice.
 He would place newspapers on the ground at various distances for targets to shoot at.
 In 1912 he won the U.S. Open again and he also became the first player to break par for the 72-holes of the U.S. Open.
 In 1913 he won the Western Open and the Shawnee Open.
 He was the Philadelphia Open champion in 1910, 1911 and 1913.
 In 1914 he suffered a mental breakdown and was sent to the State Hospital in Norristown.
 No one is sure exactly what caused his problems but there were several possible reasons given.
 He is said to have had some heavy losses in the stock market.
 He also received a great deal of criticism for comments he made at the 1913 Shawnee Open, which he won by eight strokes.
 The Shawnee Open was played shortly before the U.S. Open with the great British professionals, Harry Vardon and Ted Ray in the field.
 During his victory speech he was quoted as saying that the British pros had been stopped there and they would be stopped again at Brookline.
 Afterwards, when McDermott was told that he had offended Vardon and Ray, he apologized to them.
 Vardon and Ray didn’t seem to be offended but some of the press made a big thing of what McDermott had said.
 Several days after the Shawnee incident, the Philadelphia Public Ledger printed a detailed story of what McDermott felt that he had meant by his remarks, but the damage had been done.
 The incident was very unfortunate and unexpected.
 George Crump had taken him under his wing and given him the polish as a person that he possessed as a player.
 He had gone from being as well liked by his fellow professionals as he was disliked a few years before.
 It was said that McDermott had the suavity of Gil Nicholls, which was saying something.
 In 1914 he went to Scotland for a third attempt to win the British Open.
 All players had to qualify and a missed ferry connection from France to England caused him to miss his starting time for the qualifying round by one day.
 McDermott was in France when he should have been in London and he was in London when he should have been at the Troon Golf Club in Scotland where the qualifying event was being held.
 He then left for home on a ship, the Kaiser Wilhelm II.
 In a heavy fog on the English Channel the Kaiser Wilhelm crashed into a grain vessel and had to return to port.
 McDermott and the other passengers were transferred to another ship and left for home a few days later.
 He played in the U.S. Open in Chicago that summer but the fire had gone out of his game.
 In mid October of that year he blacked out and collapsed in the golf shop at the Atlantic City CC.
 A number of PGA Sections played charity exhibitions to help his mother pay the weekly hospital fee for him.
 The hospital laid out a six-hole course on their grounds for him.
 In 1925 McDermott attempted to make a comeback by playing in the Philadelphia Section Championship, the Philadelphia Open, the Pennsylvania Open and the Shawnee Open.
 His scores were in the high 70s to low 80s and not competitive.
 Unable to resume a normal life he spent the rest of his years at the mental hospital.
 For more than thirty years his two sisters took him to various golf courses on weekends to visit the professionals that he knew and on occasion he would still play with some of them.
 On Mondays he would be in attendance at the local PGA event.
 McDermott died in August 1971 at the age of 79, after having attended the U.S. Open at Merion Golf Club just a few weeks before.
 He was still a resident at the State Hospital in Norristown when he died.
 He is in the PGA of America’s Hall of Fame and he was an original inductee into the Philadelphia Section PGA Hall of Fame in 1992.

 Gilbert E. “Gil” Nicholls

 Born in England in 1879 Gil Nicholls arrived in Boston in 1898.
 That year he opened what was thought to be the first indoor golf school in the United States.
-From 1909 until early 1916 he was the professional at the Wilmington Country Club.
+From 1909 until August 1915 he was the professional at the Wilmington Country Club.
 When the PGA was formed in 1916 he was one of the prime movers of the organizing committee and a member of the PGA’s first Executive Committee.
 In the 1930s Nicholls was the professional at the Seminole Golf Club in Florida.
 He finished second in the U.S. Open in 1904 and 1907 and he was in the top ten on six other occasions.
 While the professional at Wilmington he won the Philadelphia Open in 1909 and 1912.
 He won the North and South Open in 1911 and 1914, the Shawnee Open in 1915 and the Metropolitan Open in 1911 and 1915.
 He won five more times on the professional golf tour after 1915.
 Nicholls won the first two New England PGA Championships in 1921 and 1922.
 As well as being a great player he was known as the longest hitting professional in the country at that time.
 Nicholls went into partnership with Cuthbert S. Butchart and formed the Butchart-Nicholls golf company.
 They started shipping clubs in 1926.
 They made a line of clubs that had woods and irons fitted with laminated bamboo shafts.
 The two pros created the Swingrite Company to manufacture the shaft that Nicholls had had patented.
 The clubs were good but the timing was bad because steel shafts were legalized for tournament play in 1925.
 The clubs were still being sold in the 1930s.

 Horace T. Rawlins